 2. Q: What is the difference between a “user” and an “admin”?

 A: A “user” has fewer privileges than an “admin”.
 An “admin” can do anything on the website.
-Q: I was using WordPress for a long time, but it seems like now I am logged out when I try to log in.
+Q: I have been using WordPress for a long time, but it seems I am now logged out when I try to log in.
 What should I do?
-A: You may have logged out accidentally, or you may have lost the password to your account.
+A: You may have logged out accidentally or lost the password to your account.
 The only way you can reset your password is by contacting Customer Support at 1-866-923-

 Myths about WordPress Login